cdcepi/FluSight-forecast-hub/model-output/README.md

 ### `horizon`
 Values in the `horizon` column indicate the number of weeks between the `reference_date` and the `target_end_date`.
-For both influenza hospital admission forecasts and rate change predictions this should be a number between -1 and 3, where for example a `horizon` of 0 indicates that the prediction is a nowcast for the week of submission and a `horizon` of 1 indicates that the prediction is a forecast for the week after submission.
+For influenza hospital admission forecasts this should be a number between -1 and 3 and for rate change predictions this should be a number between 0 and 3, where for example a `horizon` of 0 indicates that the prediction is a nowcast for the week of submission and a `horizon` of 1 indicates that the prediction is a forecast for the week after submission.

 ### `target_end_date`